Elevation & Shadow Tokens

 Validation Pipeline & CI/CD Integration

 Automated validation ensures elevation tokens maintain optical consistency and performance constraints.
-The pipeline runs Stylelint rules to detect hardcoded shadow values, enforces contrast ratios against background layers, and verifies that shadow spread does not exceed layout boundaries defined by Color Palette Architecture.
-Integration with token validation tools like Style Dictionary and Chromatic visual regression testing guarantees that elevation changes propagate correctly across themes before deployment.
+The pipeline runs Stylelint rules to detect hardcoded shadow values and verifies that shadow spread does not exceed layout boundaries.
+Integration with visual regression testing (e.g., Chromatic) guarantees that elevation changes propagate correctly across themes before deployment.

 CI/CD Pipeline Configuration